mhowlett/NNanomsg/README.md

 ### Building Notes

-Build nanomsg.dll and/or libnanomsg.so as instructed by the nanomsg.org website and make sure they can be found by the .NET runtime when you execute your application.
-I tend to include these libraries in my project and have them coppied automatically into the application directory when built.

-You will need to set the 'Platform Target' to x86 in any project that references NNanomsg.

 To build nanomsx, which will be referenced if you try to use the polling functionality, you will need to specify the path to the nanomsg source directory as follows: